Expat Life in Thailand

 As our interview drew to a close, the instructors welcomed our readers to visit their Food School in Bangkok to learn about authentic Italian gastronomy.
 The Food School is Thailand’s first International multi-brand culinary school, occupying 3,200 sqm of thoughtfully designed space set over three floors at the new Creative & Start-up Village in the city’s Sam Yan district, just a five minute walk from Sam Yan MRT underground station.
 The school is a significant milestone for Italia culinary arts because it will see, for the first time in Thailand, a new joint venture project of ALMA of Parma.
 ALMA is the world’s leading educational and training centre for the Italian food, beverage, and hospitality industries.

-(Visited 655 times, 1 visits today)
+(Visited 231 times, 1 visits today)

 Kathleen Pokrud

 Kathleen Pokrud was born in Hong Kong.
 After graduating with the Master Degree in the U.K., she worked for Hong Kong Trade Development Council, before moving to Thailand in 1991.
 She has over 20 years experience in project management.
 For the past decade, she volunteered in education and women empowerment programs.
-She is Past President of the International Women’s Club of Thailand and Hong Kong Ladies’ Group.
+She is Past President of the International Women’s Club of Thailand.
+Currently, she is the President of Hong Kong Ladies’ Group.
 She chartered the new Rotary Club of Wang Mai as Charter President in 2020.
 Director & ex-Vice Chairperson of Baat Woh Cantonese Opera Association of Thailand and a life member of YWCA Bangkok.
 In the business community, she serves on the Board of Directors with the Thai-Hong Kong Trade Association.
 Kathy is on the Thailand Tatler Magazine Expat Society The 200 List.
-She is the Honorary Columnist and contributing writer to a few leading English magazines.
 She and her husband, RADM Dr Boonyarit Pokrud have one son who is currently based in Boston, USA.

 Movenpick Siam Na Jomtien